-Shutters are simply one of the most beautiful and traditional ways to enhance any window.
+I am just putting this out here right now.
+Shutters are my favorite window treatment!
+Even though shutters might not be the design or the window solution you need, shutters are simply one of the most beautiful and traditional ways to enhance any window.
 This incredible architectural design has impressed our aesthetic needs for centuries.
-The ancient Greeks are credited with the invention of shutters, but the fixed louvers were then made of marble – a stunning material, but not very practical, even though the marble fixed louvers did provide light control, ventilation and protection.
+The ancient Greeks are credited with the invention of shutters, but the fixed louvers were then made of marble – a stunning material, but not very practical, even though the marble fixed louvers did provide light control, ventilation and protection, way back then.
 As the popularity of shutters spread throughout the Mediterranean, wood replaced the marble slats and movable louvers were used for adjusting the air and light.
 During the 15th Century, interior shutters moved inside as Spain began to colonize the New World and shutters arrived in our American houses.
 The American South, with its elegant and large colonial mansions, elevated shutters as iconic window treatments that were always painted white and accented with wide louvers for visual effect.
-However, it wasn’t until the 1980’s, that the Plantation shutter, as we know it today, with operable large louvers that rotate to open or close, were popularized.
+However, it wasn’t until the 1980’s, that the Plantation Shutter, as we know it today, with operable large louvers that rotate to open or close, were popularized.
 Today, we just say “Yes, shutters, please cover my windows.”

 What Are Shutters